blukatdevelopment/UnchainedWorldsOld/development.md

 replenishes quickly).
 Menu of abilities that eat ki to do martial arts/shonen moves.

-### Create class: Bard
-A generalist CHA caster that gets skills, bardic inspiration, and a spell list that contains lots of charm/psychic magic.
-Maybe let them rehearse(prepare) spells on a rest or during a 10 minute break(eating a stamina die).
-Use spell slots or stamina dice to cast.
-Maybe let them have a special slot where they can rehearse a spell outside their spell list if they saw someone cast it in person in the last 24 hours(level requirements still apply), and maybe let them keep preparing that spell until they trade it out for another.
-Maybe give them an choice of starter feats that specifies what kind of bard they are as well (and offer some different art forms that give them a perk of some kind)

 ### Create class: Cultist
 Evil version of priest: has patron that makes requests in order to build up